nicolas-maitre/ruby_watcher/README.md

 # ruby_watcher
-script to restart your ruby server when a change occurs
+script to restart your ruby script when a change occurs in the working directory

 ## Usage
 `ruby watcher.rb [script to launch] [directory to watch(optional)]`

+## .watchignore file
+should be placed at the root of the directory.

+each line contains a forbidden path to match.